Incorporation of a company - Incorporation of a company

 The branch shall be registered for tax purposes by filing a commencement of activity statement with the tax authorities within 15 days following its setting up.

-Step 4: Ultimate Beneficial Owner statement
+Step 4: Ultimate Beneficial Owner Statement

 Within 30 days of its registration, the branch must identify its ultimate beneficial owners by submitting a declaration to that effect in the electronic platform of the Central Registry of the Ultimate Beneficial Owners.

-(iii) Traditional Setting Up
+3. Traditional Setting Up

 Although it is possible to set up a branch in Portugal through any of the simplified procedure described above, any investor may set up a branch through the traditional procedure described below.